 Property Maintenance Code

 Harrison Township’s property maintenance code allows us to maintain property values and the appearance of our community by establishing minimum standards for the upkeep of businesses, houses, yards and vacant lots.
 The most common violations are junk cars, deteriorating roofs, trash and debris, and overgrown grass or weeds.
 The emphasis in enforcing the code is to work with the property owner to gain compliance.
-Three code enforcement officers share the responsibilities in this area.
+Two code enforcement officers share the responsibilities in this area.

 High Grass and Junk & Debris